itangdav/Havalion-Castle-Rescue/README.md

 ## Inspiration
 Inspired by Piano Tiles except we want to avoid certain tiles.

+## Theme/Mechanic
+- Keep it alive!
+- Local Multiplayer
+- The more you have, the worse it is!

 ## What it does
 We have 5 ladders and we can jump between them.
 In order to increase variety, the ladders are irregularly spaced so each ladder has its unique advantage.